gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

 ## Allocatables and procedures

 Can you pass an allocated variable to a procedure?
-Can you allocated a variable in a procedure and use it in the calling context?
+Can you allocate a variable in a procedure and use it in the calling context?
 The answer to all these questions is "yes" as we will discuss below.